Whale of a Time

 The largest mammal in the world, these mighty creatures are the stuff of legends.
 Weighing up to 200 tonnes, their tongues alone can be as heavy as a full-size elephant.
 Blue whales are best seen around Loreto, either on a very long day trip (in a shared or private boat) or, better, as part of a longer cruise around the Baja Peninsula.
 Fin whales can also be seen in this area.

 This species can be seen in the area around Cabo San Lucas, although they are trickier to find.
-Also, it is not possible to get as close to humpbacks as you can to the grey whales.
+Also, it is not possible to get as close to humpbacks as you can to the gray whales.

 Although not whales at all (they are fish not mammals), these docile creatures share more characteristics with whales than you might expect.
 They can be seen in the waters around La Paz on day trips from the peninsula, though the journey time is long for relatively little time in the water.